 The world’s largest countries would benefit by supporting projects like the Airlander.
 These airships will make it possible to transport people to remote locations without the need for huge airport infrastructure.
 Airships are slower than planes, but they are also quieter, and they pollute less than other forms of transportation like buses or helicopters.
 They could be used to ferry goods so people in rural communities could sell their products to a wider market and gain access to items not available in their area?

 The Aerostratos concept was created to make us think about and discuss the new generation of airships.
 How will they evolve into our airspace, how they will be used, and how can we contribute to their success?

-The images of the Aerostratos were produced by Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Aerostratos concept was imagined in August 2018 by Charles Bombardier and the images were produced by Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer in Mumbai, India.